rossumai/keras-multi-gpu/blog/docs/keras-tensorflow.md

 In the meanwhile Keras+MXNet and Keras+CNTK appeared which showed almost ideal scaling.
 Also `avolkov1` repository appeared which claimed to support TF queues and NCCL and users were reporting good scaling.

 From examining kuza55 closely via `nvprof` profiler it could be seen that the computation is waiting for data most of the time.
-Thus either the machine has low bandwidth or we need asyncrhronous data feeding or both.
+Thus either the machine has low bandwidth or we probably need asynchronous data feeding or both.

 ### Synchronous data feeding